-Pulse is majority New Zealand owned, independent retailer, supplying almost 55,000 customers throughout New Zealand.
+Pulse is a community owned electricity and gas retailer with over 70,000 customers throughout New Zealand.
 Being independent enables us to purchase the best priced generation on the market and pass the benefits on to our customers.

 Yes.
 To find out more information about Natural Gas or LPG click here.